 Stop by Muckross House, Gardens and Traditional Farms

 Another of the top things to do in Killarney is visit the other parts of the Muckross Estate including Muckross House, Gardens and the Traditional Farms.

-Muckross House is an impressive Victoria mansion teeming with fascinating items, many of which are original to the house.
+Muckross House is an impressive Victorian mansion teeming with fascinating items, many of which are original to the house.
 Built for the Herbert family in the early half of the 19th century as a hunting and fishing lodge, it is a must-visit.

 The gardens, which underwent extensive work ahead of Queen Victoria’s visit are impeccably manicured and slope down.
 Although informal in style, the gardens are recognised internationally for their plant collections, including southern hemisphere species which thrive here in the mild climate.

-Adjacent to Muckross House are the Traditional Farms which are reproductions of 1930’s Kerry farms.
+Adjacent to Muckross House is the Traditional Farms which are reproductions of 1930’s Kerry farms.
 Visitors will find chickens, pigs, cattle and horses recreating farming and living conditions from times when people lived off the land.
 Costumes guided bring the farms to life and kids will love the petting area.
 If you are looking for things to do in Killarney with kids, Muckross Traditional Farms is ideal.
 Visitors can self-guide themselves around the farms and should allow 2 hours for their visit.

 Cycle, walk, kayak or jaunt through the Gap of Dunloe